 Chances are you have used a noise reduction routine at some stage.
 In astrophotography, the problem with most noise reduction routines, is that they have no idea how much worse the noise grain has become in the darker parts.
 They have no idea how you stretched and processed your image earlier.
 And they certainly have no idea how you squashed and stretched the noise component locally with wavelet sharpening or local contrast optimisation.

 The separation of image processing into dumb filters and objects, is one of the biggest problems for signal fidelity in astrophotographical image processing software today.

-But what if a noise reduction routine could work backwards from the finished image, and trace noise propagation, per-pixel, all the way back to the source signal?
-The things it could do!
-Indeed.
-Welcome to Tracking!
+But what if every tool, every filter, every algorithm could work backwards from the finished image, and trace signal evolution, per-pixel, all the way back to the source signal?
+That's Tracking.

 We have received your message and will be in contact shortly.×

 You can convert everything you see to a format you find convenient.
 Give it a try!